SvetlinZarev/coding-challenges/200 - 299/212 - Word Search II.md

 #### Reducing the number of searches by soft-removing the found words from the trie

-If we've found a word, then we can remove it from the trie in order to reduce the number of DFSes - in othre words - if we know that the current trie branch will not yield a result, then it's meaningless to traverse it.
+If we've found a word, then we can remove it from the trie in order to reduce the number of DFSes - in other words - if we know that the current trie branch will not yield a result, then it's meaningless to traverse it.

 In order to accomplish that, we can introduce a `reference count` in each trie node.
-We have to increment that counter each time we add a word that contains the corresponding leter at that position and decrement it when we reomve a word containing that character.
+We have to increment that counter each time we add a word that contains the corresponding leter at that position and decrement it when we remove a word containing that character.

 If the reference count is zero, then we treat that node as if it didn't exist.